A BRIEFING FOR CHURCHES: September 2021 – DOWNLOAD PDF

 Reflection, Learning, Prayer and Worship

-Sign the Scottish Churches COP26 Pledge in support of fossil fuels divestment and a just and green recovery.
+Sign the Scottish Churches COP26 Pledge to support fossil divestment and a just and green recovery.

-Join Eco-Congregation Scotland or Interfaith Scotland events online.
+Join Eco-Congregation Scotland or Scottish Interfaith Week events online.
 If you are organising your own event relating to climate or sustainability, please add it to the Climate Fringe.